PANE: scalable and effective attributed network embedding: Introduction

 Effective ANE computation is a highly challenging task, especially for massive graphs, \textit{e.g.}, with millions of nodes and billions of edges.
-In particular, each node $v \in G$ could be associated with a large number of attributes, which corresponds to a high dimensional space; further, each attribute of $v$ could influence not only $v$'s own embedding, but also those of $v$'s neighbors, neighbors' neighbors, and far-reaching connections via multiple hops along the edges in $G$.
+In particular, each node $v \in G$ could be associated with a large number of attributes, which correspond to a high dimensional space; further, each attribute of $v$ could influence not only $v$'s own embedding, but also those of $v$'s neighbors, neighbors' neighbors, and far-reaching connections via multiple hops along the edges in $G$.
 Existing ANE solutions are immensely expensive and largely fail on massive graphs.
-Specifically, as reviewed in Section \ref{sec:rw}, one class of previous methods \textit{e.g.}, \cite{yang2015network,zhang2016homophily,yang2018binarized,huang2017accelerated}, explicitly construct and factorize an $n\times n$ matrix, where $n$ is the number of nodes in $G$.
-For a graph with 50 million nodes, storing such a matrix of double-precision values would take over 20 petabytes of memory, which is clearly infeasible.
-Another category of methods, \textit{e.g.}, \cite{zhang2018anrl,gao2018deep,pan2018adversarially,liu2018content}, employ deep neural networks to extract higher-level features from nodes' connections and attributes.
-For a large dataset, training such a neural network incurs vast computational costs; further, the training process is usually done on GPUs with limited graphics memory, \textit{e.g.}, 32GB on Nvidia's flagship Tesla V100 cards.
-Thus, for massive graphs, currently the only option is to compute ANE with a large cluster, \textit{e.g.}, \cite{zhu2019aligraph}, which is financially costly and out of the reach of most researchers.
+Specifically, as reviewed in Section \ref{sec:rw}, one class of previous methods \textit{e.g.}, \cite{yang2015network,zhang2016homophily,yang2018binarized,huang2017accelerated}, explicitly constructs and factorizes an $n\times n$ matrix, where $n$ is the number of nodes in $G$.
+For a graph with 50 million nodes, storing such a matrix of double-precision values would take over 20 petabytes of memory, which is clearly infeasible in practice.
+Another category of methods, \textit{e.g.}, \cite{zhang2018anrl,gao2018deep,pan2018adversarially,liu2018content}, employs deep neural networks to extract higher-level features from nodes' connections and attributes.
+For a large dataset, training such a neural network incurs vast computational costs; further, the training process is usually done on GPUs with limited graphics memory, \textit{e.g.}, 80GB on Nvidia's flagship H100 cards.
+Thus, for massive graphs, currently the only practical option is to compute ANE leveraging a large cluster, \textit{e.g.}, \cite{zhu2019aligraph}, which is not only expensive but may also have significant environmental impact.

-In addition, to our knowledge, all existing ANE solutions are designed for undirected graphs, and it is unclear how to incorporate edge direction information (\textit{e.g.}, asymmetric transitivity \cite{zhou2017scalable}) into their resulting embeddings.
-In practice, many graphs are directed (\textit{e.g.}, one paper citing another), and existing methods yield suboptimal result quality on such graphs, as shown in our experiments.
-Can we compute effective ANE embeddings on a massive, attributed, directed graph on a single server?
+In addition, to the best of our knowledge, all existing ANE solutions are designed for undirected graphs.
+In particular, it is unclear how to incorporate edge direction information (\textit{e.g.}, asymmetric transitivity \cite{zhou2017scalable}) into their resulting embeddings.
+In practice, many graphs are directed and existing methods yield suboptimal result quality on such graphs as shown later in our experimental study. \textit{Can we compute effective embeddings of a massive, attributed, directed graph on a single server?}